-I’ve also inherited a batch of pre-burned fabric from a retired flower farmer that dates back to the early 90’s and is still in pretty good shape, considering the age.
-I am hopeful that ours will last for 20+ years too.
+I’ve also inherited a batch of preburned fabric from a retired flower farmer that dates back to the early ’90s and is still in pretty good shape, considering its age.
+I am hopeful that ours will last for 20-plus years too.

-Things like zinnias, celosia, cosmos and basil which like warmer soil and added heat thrive when planted into the fabric.
-And moisture retention seems to be greatly increased with the use of fabric.
-Another great bonus is that fabric makes for a tidy, clean looking garden.
-Proper plant spacing is a snap when the holes are already preset.
+Flowers like zinnias, celosia, cosmos, and basil, which like warmer soil and added heat, thrive when planted into the fabric.
+And moisture retention seems to be greatly increased too.
+Another great bonus is that fabric makes for a tidy, clean-looking garden.
+Proper plant spacing is a snap when the holes are preset.

 Lastly, weed pressure is greatly decreased.
 We generally only have to do two early rounds of weeding on the fabric beds before they can coast for the rest of the season untended.
-Compared to the typical four or five rounds of weeding needed on our open field crops, the cost of the fabric quickly pays for itself in saved labor.
+Compared to the time spent on the typical four or five rounds of weeding needed on our open field crops, the cost of the fabric quickly pays for itself in saved labor.

-Sunbelt is the brand of landscape fabric we always buy, but if you can’t find it locally, Johnny’s Selected Seeds carries some too.
-It is shiny on both sides (avoid the type with a fuzzy bottom), is super durable and comes in a number of different lengths and widths.
+Sunbelt is the brand of landscape fabric we always buy, but if you can’t find it locally, you can find it at Johnny’s Selected Seeds.
+It is shiny on both sides (avoid the type with a fuzzy bottom), is super-durable, and comes in a number of different lengths and widths.

-We prefer the 6 foot wide x 300 foot long rolls which allows four feet for the growing bed and if overlapped with another swath of fabric, it provides a weed-free path in between the beds, which is just wide enough to get down for planting, weeding and harvesting.
+We prefer the 6-foot-wide by 300-foot-long rolls, which allow 4 feet (.3 m) for the growing bed, and, if overlapped with another swath of fabric, provide a weed-free path between beds that’s just wide enough for planting, weeding, and harvesting.

 For perfect spacing and increased efficiency, you will need to use some type of template.
 In the early years I made them out of cardboard and lined the holes with tin foil.
 It worked pretty well for a short while, but they didn’t hold up over the long haul.

-I’ve had friends make them out of plywood, but I’d recommend you stay away from this option since plywood is really heavy to pull along if you have a lot of fabric to burn.
+I have friends who make templates out of plywood, but I’d recommend staying away from this option since plywood gets really heavy to pull along, especially if you have a lot of fabric to burn.

-The best option is to use a template made out of metal.
-You can make your own with supplies from the hardware store including a 2″ hole drill and sheet metal.
-It’s a bit of a project but metal is the lightest and longest lasting option.
+The best option is to use a template made of metal.
+You can make your own with supplies from the hardware store, including a 2-inch hole drill and sheet metal.
+It’s a bit of a project, but metal is the lightest and longest-lasting option.

-Here on the farm we use 6 main spacing regimes.
-You can learn more about our approach to intensive growing, including more about spacing in this post: How-To Grow More Flowers Than You Ever Thought Possible
+Here on the farm we use six main spacing regimes.
+You can learn more about our approach to intensive growing, including more about spacing, in my post How to Grow More Flowers than You Ever Thought Possible.

-6×6” spacing = 7 rows per bed.
-This ultra tight spacing is great for single-stemmed crops like lisianthus, flowering cabbage and Bombay celosia.
+6- by 6-inch (15 cm) spacing = 7 rows per bed.
+This ultra-tight spacing is great for single-stemmed crops like lisianthus, flowering kale, and ‘Bombay’ celosia.

-9×9” spacing = 5 rows per bed.
-This is by far our most popular spacing, making up about 80% of our field and is perfect for dianthus, zinnias, basil, frosted explosion grass, snapdragons, ageratum, bupleurum and honeywort.
+9- by 9-inch (23 cm) spacing = 5 rows per bed.
+This is by far our most popular spacing, making up about 80 percent of our field, and is perfect for dianthus, zinnias, basil, frosted explosion grass, snapdragons, ageratum, bupleurum, and honeywort.

-12×12” spacing = 4 rows per bed.
-This spacing is perfect for bulky varieties like bells of Ireland, celosia, amaranth, scented geranium, perilla and lavatera.
+12- by 12-inch (30.5 cm) spacing = 4 rows per bed.
+This spacing is perfect for bulky varieties like bells of Ireland, celosia, amaranth, scented geranium, perilla, and lavatera.

-Vine spacing, 8” between plants and 12” between rows = 2 rows per bed, one on each side of the trellis.
-This spacing is perfect for sweet peas, nasturtiums, love in puff and hyacinth bean.
+Vine spacing, 8 inches (20 cm) between plants and 12 inches (30.5 cm) between rows = 2 rows per bed, one on each side of the trellis.
+This spacing is perfect for sweet peas, nasturtiums, love-in-a-puff, and hyacinth bean.

-Dahlia spacing, 12″ between plants and 18″ between rows = 2 rows per bed.
-We grow our dahlias intensively, with 2 rows per bed.
+Dahlia spacing, 12 inches (30.5 cm) between plants and 18 inches (46 cm) between rows = 2 rows per bed.
+We grow our dahlias intensively, with two rows per bed.

-Before laying the fabric, beds are amended with compost and fertilizer, then lightly tilled and given four lines of drip irrigation each.
-You can get the full scoop about how we prepare planting beds in my post about soil preparation.
+Before laying the fabric, we amend beds with compost and fertilizer, then lightly till and lay four lines of drip irrigation.
+You can get the full scoop about how we prepare planting beds in my post about Soil Preparation.

-We come through a few times with compost tea and then as the plants grow add a layer or two of Hortonova flower netting for support.After the crop has been harvested, we remove the netting, mow the remaining foliage down with either our brush hog set a foot above the ground, or with a weed whacker/string trimmer.
+We come through a few times with compost tea and, as the plants grow, add a layer or two of Hortonova flower netting for support.After the crop has been harvested, we remove the netting, mow the remaining foliage down with either our brush hog, set a foot above the ground, or with a weed whacker/string trimmer.

-While using landscape fabric is certainly more labor intensive on the front and back end of the season vs. straight field planting, we’ve found that the added weed suppression and perfect preset plant spacing far outweigh the drawbacks.
+While using landscape fabric is certainly more labor-intensive on the front and back end of the season compared with straight field planting, we’ve found that the added weed suppression and perfect preset plant spacing far outweigh the drawbacks.